-Sheryl Sculley began serving as City Manager of San Antonio, Texas 10 years ago in November 2005.
-Sculley is the Chief Executive Officer of the municipal corporation of 12,000 employees, an annual operating and capital budget of $2.7 billion, and a city population of 1.4 million residents.
+Sheryl Sculley is the City Manager of San Antonio, Texas, the chief executive officer of the municipal corporation of 12,000 employees, an annual operating and capital budget of $2.7 billion, assets of $24 billion, and a city population of 1.5 million residents.
+With more than 30 years of executive management experience, Sculley was recruited to lead the municipal corporation of the city of San Antonio in 2005.
 San Antonio is the nation’s seventh largest city.

 Prior to joining the City of San Antonio, Sculley served as Assistant City Manager of the City of Phoenix for 16 years.
 In the number two administrative position in that city of 1.6 million residents, Sculley was responsible for the day to day operations of city government and earned the reputation as a results-focused “go-to” manager.

 While in Phoenix, Sculley’s accomplishments included numerous economic development projects and the development of more than two million square feet of City-owned office space, museums, theatres, a convention hotel, a bioscience laboratory, a convention center, and a downtown university campus.
 Two of her more notable successes included recruiting the Translational Genomics Research Institute to Arizona and convincing the Arizona Legislature to invest $300 million in the downtown Phoenix Convention Center.

 Previous to her Phoenix experience, Sculley was City Manager of Kalamazoo, Michigan, working for that municipal corporation for 15 years.
 As City Manager, she successfully implemented the consolidation of police and fire services, reducing employment by 50% while tripling public safety service coverage for the community.
 In one of the toughest labor relations environments in the country, Sculley successfully developed and maintained a constructive labor-management relationship with the city’s unions.